softindex/datakernel/core-eventloop/README.md

 ## Eventloop

 Eventloop module is the foundation of other modules that run their code inside event loops and threads.
 Useful for building client-server applications with high performance requirements.
+Eventloop represents infinite loop with only one blocking operation `selector.select()` which selects a set of keys which corresponding channels are ready for I/O operations.
+With these keys and queues with tasks, which were added to `Eventloop` from the outside, it begins asynchronous executing from one thread in the method run() which is overridden because it is implementation of Runnable.
+Working of this eventloop will be ended when it has not selected keys and its queues with tasks are empty.

 * Eventloop utilizes Java's NIO to allow asynchronous computations and I/O operations (TCP, UDP).
 * Eliminates traditional bottleneck of I/O for further business logic processing.